 Late spring/early summer means one thing to many Cape Cod anglers: giant bluefin tuna.
 Schools of them start coming in, all completely focused on eating.
 There’s yellowfin too, but catching a bluefin grander is what Cape Cod tuna fishing is all about.

-Tuna and Dorado Highlight First Day at Bisbee’s ECOLearn More »
+Tuna Highlight Second Day of Bisbee’s LCO TournamentLearn More »